yeonnqw/ELEC1005-FirstAidHQ/reflection.md

 `Status.Value = "Resolved"` looks trivial but caused complete failure of the coordinator dashboard filters.
-In a real emergency response system, this kind of silent failure could have serious consequences — highlighting how important thorough testing and validation are even in small-scale applications.
+In a real emergency response system, this kind of silent failure could have serious consequences — highlighting how important thorough testing and validation are even in small scale applications.

 The delegation warning from Monitor was also surprising.
 The app appeared to work correctly during testing, but Monitor revealed that it was only scanning